anshulgera17/learninglinux/Basic Command.md

 ## sort command uses

-- `sort` sort lines of text file,
+- `sort` sort lines of text file
 - `sort filename` sort the lines in the specified file, according to the character at the beginning of each line
 - `sort -r filename` sort the lines in reverse order
 - `sort -k 3 filename` sort the lines by the 3rd field on each line instead of the beginning
 - `sort -u filename` checks for the unique values after sorting the records

 ## Find Command uses